jsilalahi/neo-php/docs/authentication.md

 ```

 ##### Verify
-To verify existing token, you may call verify method and pass the token to verify.
-The method return boolean whether valid or not.
+Sometimes, you want to verify existing token to SSO service.
+To do that you may call `verify` method and pass the token (`DynEd\Neo\Auth\Token`) to verify.
+The method will return boolean whether token is valid or not.

 ```php
 <?php